bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 32°
-- Partly Cloudy
+- Cloudy
-- 37% humidity
+- 35% humidity
-- 13 mph wind
+- 14 mph wind
-- 75% cloud cover
+- 76% cloud cover
 - 53 AQI 🟨
 - 1.1 inches of snow and 0.37 inches of rain expected in the next 48 hours